oddcod3/Phantom-Evasion/README.md

                                 4.Vigenere
                                 5.Double-key Vigenere

-1. Local exec method can be one of the following:  Thread (shorten is T) APC
+1. Local exec method can be one of the following:  Thread APC

    Local Memory allocation mode can be one of the following: Virtual_RWX